-are provided in \autoref{fig:inference-structural} and hold for arbitrary program commands $C$, as they capture logical rules that apply to pre- and post-conditions.
+\textit{Structural Rules} are provided in \autoref{fig:inference-structural} and hold for arbitrary program commands $C$, as they capture logical rules that apply to pre- and post-conditions.
 These include the trivial rules, \sruleref{False} and \sruleref{True}, which feature the vacuous precondition $\bot$ and the weakest postcondition $\top$, respectively. \sruleref{Div} handles nontermination, stating that assertions $\diverge{u}$ are preserved across programs.

 A given triple can be left-scaled by any weight $u \in U$ using \sruleref{Scale}.
 The rules \sruleref{Disj}, \sruleref{Conj}, and \sruleref{Choice} allow multiple triples to be conjoined via the connectives $\land$, $\lor$, and $\oplus$, respectively.
 Introduction of existential quantification is accomplished through \sruleref{Exists}.
-And finally, the standard \sruleref{Consequence} rule is borrowed from Hoare logic to allow for the strengthening of preconditions and weakening of postconditions.
+Finally, the standard \sruleref{Consequence} rule allows for strengthening preconditions and weakening postconditions.